JohnPaulinePineda/Portfolio_Project_59/docs/index.md

     * <span style="color: #FF0000">Pathology</span>: First.Second.Mode.Ratio = 6.022
     * <span style="color: #FF0000">Adenopathy</span>: First.Second.Mode.Ratio = 5.375
 5. No low variance observed for any variable with Unique.Count.Ratio>10.
-6. No high skewness observed forany variable with Skewness>3 or Skewness<(-3).
+6. No high skewness observed for any variable with Skewness>3 or Skewness<(-3).